-In this episode, Jared and Rick discuss how to align your fitness business with the future of the fitness industry post COVID.
+Source: FranchiseWire In this episode, Jared and Rick discuss how to redefine your personal training business to align it with the future of the fitness industry post COVID.
 The good news is there is a pent-up demand for fitness services if you speak the right message to the right audience.

 Now that we can see the light at the end of the tunnel shining brighter with the vaccine program going on smoothly, we need to start looking at how the fitness industry will look after COVID.
 Consumer confidence will definitely go up, and people will start getting out more.
 Anyone in the fitness industry should be poised and ready.